 Researchers photograph ‘micro-monster’ organisms living in Loch Ness

-The technology is capable of producing several thousand digital holographic images of microscopic marine organisms in one dive.
+Technology can produce several thousand images of microscopic marine organisms in single dive, scientists say

 Support truly